 All subsequent segments can be more in-depth and focus on specific areas of interest.
 Depending on the quality of the content, each segment should be no more than 2 – 4 paragraphs.
 We will go more in depth on how the intro, outro and guest questions should flow later on.

-Here is an example of a podcast script for a fictional sports podcast:
+Here is a podcast script example for a fictional sports podcast:

 Opening music jingle.